Habitat Theatre: How to Transform a Territory into a Stage – A Manual

-Barbara Boss, Damiàn Dlaboha, Maximilian Grünewald, Mira Hirtz and Béla Rothenbühler
+Initiative for Applied Melancholy (Barbara Boss, Damiàn Dlaboha, Maximilian Grünewald, Mira Hirtz and Béla Rothenbühler)

-Habitat Theatre is the epicentre for Anthropos Ex — a long-term project by Swiss / German theatre practitioners Barbara Boss, Damiàn Dlaboha, Maximilian Grünewald, Mira Hirtz and Béla Rothenbühler in search for a theatre of the anthropocene.
+Habitat Theatre: How to Transform a Territory into a Stage – A Manual is the epicentre for Anthropos Ex — a long-term project by Swiss / German theatre practitioners Barbara Boss, Damiàn Dlaboha, Maximilian Grünewald, Mira Hirtz and Béla Rothenbühler in search for a theatre of the anthropocene.

 How do we outlive crises?
 Barbara Boss (*1990) grew up in the alpine mountain resort of Grindelwald and has been living and working in Bern since 2008.
 She has a BA in Theatre Studies and English Literature and took a detour in Classical Philology at the University of Berne.
 She works as a production manager for the independent theatre scene in Berne and Switzerland.
 Often being at the very heart of conflict and emergencies, she thrives to live through catastrophe by joining forces with all entities, bringing together a multitude of cognitions, abilities and natures.
 In 2018, she foreshadowed the crises of the 2020ies in the 3-hour long performance Triptychon, together with her former collective Faust Gottes, Vetter Fetter & Oma Hommage and 100 actors, singers and musicians at Tojo Theatre Bern and Kleintheater Luzern.